 "She tied you to her kitchen chair, she broke your throne and she cut your hair" - Delilah, who cut off Sampson's locks that held his superhuman strength.

 "But remember when I moved in you and the holy dove was moving too" - This could be a reference to the divine conception and Mary.

 The lines referring to the immaculate conception can also be interpreted as having a sexual connotation: "And every breath we drew was hallelujah."

-Cohen: "Hallelujah is a Hebrew word which means 'Glory to the Lord.'
+Leonard Cohen explained: "Hallelujah is a Hebrew word which means 'Glory to the Lord.'
 The song explains that many kinds of Hallelujahs do exist.
 I say: All the perfect and broken Hallelujahs have an equal value.
-It's a desire to affirm my faith in life, not in some formal religious way but with enthusiasm, with emotion." (thanks, Roderick - Qingdao, China)
+It's a desire to affirm my faith in life, not in some formal religious way but with enthusiasm, with emotion."

 Regarding the line, "The fourth, the fifth, the minor fall and the major lift," to which the chords played are: F - G - Am - F:

 It is clever the way that not only the chords line up in the lyrics and in the music, but also because the connotations themselves of "major" and "minor" add to the meaning of the song.
 The "fourth" is a major chord based on the fourth of the key Buckley is playing in.
 Likewise the fifth is the major chord based on the fifth tone of the key.
 The "Minor Fall" corresponds to Buckley playing a minor chord based on the sixth of the key.
 "Major Lift" corresponds to playing the major chord on the fourth again.

 The Bible makes reference to King David communing with the Lord and learning that certain types of music were more pleasing.
 The chords mentioned in the lyrics (that "David played and it pleased the lord) are often used in hymns.